gravitational/teleport/docs/4.1/aws_oss_guide.md

     - Target group will point to your instance - point to `3025/tcp`
     - Create a DNS record for `teleport-nlb.acmeinc.com`
     - Point this to the public A record of the NLB as provided by Amazon
-    - Make sure that your DNS record is also reflected in `TELEPORT_PROXY_SERVER_LB` in the user data
+    - Make sure that your DNS record is also reflected in `TELEPORT_AUTH_SERVER_LB` in the user data
     - Launch the instance (you can also use an already-running instance if you follow the instructions at the bottom of this section)